Dr Paul Brockway

 Profile

 I joined the University of Leeds in 2015 as Research Fellow, before promotion to Senior Research Fellow in 2017.
-I was awarded a 5 year EPSRC Early Career Fellowship in 2018.
+I was awarded in 2018 a 5 year EPSRC Early Career Fellowship exploring energy-GDP decoupling, became an Associate Professor in 2022 and began in 2025 a 4 year Leverhulme project entitled “Impacts of green growth and degrowth pathways using societal exergy analysis”.

 Research interests

-My research is focussed on studying macroeconomic energy-economy interactions, through primarily the lens of exergy analysis.
+My research is focussed on studying macroeconomic energy-economy interactions, exploring the underestimated role of energy in economic growth and the impacts of future energy transition pathways, through the lens of societal exergy analysis.
 Exergy is considered as 'available energy', and enables the study of the energy conversion chain from primary to final to useful stages - where it is lost in exchange for energy services.

 My work spans various energy-economy fields, including societal exergy analysis, energy rebound, the role of (thermodynamic) energy efficiency on economic growth; energy return on investment (EROI).
 I work within an network of international researchers in the field of exergy economics, and act as one of the conveners of this network, which has an outward facing website here: https://exergyeconomics.wordpress.com/